cadamini/cadamini/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=cadamini&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 I have recently updated my development environment to the Windows Linux subsystem on Windows 10.
 This [tutorial by Kia Zhi Tang](https://kiazhi.github.io/blog/Working-with-Jekyll-and-Ruby-on-Windows-for-GitHub-Pages/) was really useful.
+I installed [rvm](https://rvm.io/rvm/install) and could use it after updating the PATH to install Ruby.
+I also switched to VSCode which I installed using this [linuxize.com tutorial](https://linuxize.com/post/how-to-install-visual-studio-code-on-ubuntu-18-04/).